Doctor of Literature (D.Litt.)

 - Admissions Contact

-The program provides candidates with the intellectual space to develop a mature scholarly voice and to craft a manuscript structure tailored to their thesis and domain of expertise.
-Rather than revisiting prior doctoral work, the D.Litt. invites candidates to extend their concerns into new contexts, deepen their analysis, and articulate a coherent, critically informed narrative rooted in lived experience.
+The program provides intellectual space for candidates to develop a distinctive scholarly voice and to design a manuscript structure that authentically reflects their thesis and domain of expertise.
+Rather than revisiting or reproducing prior doctoral work, the D.Litt. invites candidates to extend their established concerns into new analytical territory—deepening interpretation, broadening contextual relevance, and articulating a coherent narrative grounded in both experience and theory.

-The D.Litt. is aligned with Monarch’s core domains of inquiry—Corporate Social Responsibility (CSR) & Global Business Ethics, Leadership, and Critical Management Studies—while permitting flexibility for candidates to position their manuscript at the intersection of these themes or within a related field of scholarly significance.
+The Doctor of Literature is aligned with Monarch’s core domains of inquiry—Corporate Social Responsibility and Global Business Ethics, Leadership, and Critical Management Studies—while allowing sufficient flexibility for candidates to position their work at the intersection of these fields or within a closely related area of scholarly significance.
+In doing so, the D.Litt. affirms the role of experienced practitioners and scholars in advancing thoughtful, responsible, and critically engaged management knowledge at the highest academic level.

 What You Will Achieve